-Barbara Rosen, PhD, SDPC Training and Supervising Psychoanalyst; Clinical Professor of Psychiatry, UCSD School of Medicine: "The decision to enter psychoanalytic treatment and training was one of the best I ever made.
+Barbara Rosen, PhD, Former SDPC Training and Supervising Psychoanalyst; Clinical Professor of Psychiatry, UCSD School of Medicine: "The decision to enter psychoanalytic treatment and training was one of the best I ever made.
 Thirty years later, the multifaceted world of psychoanalysis remains exceptionally gratifying.
 I have received invaluable training in developing and maintaining a deepening therapeutic process with a diverse range of patients, enabling me to sustain an emotionally rewarding practice - even in the age of managed care.
 I continue to learn from my patients and colleagues, as well as through teaching, conferences, study groups and the enormous literature now available online through PEP Web."

 Sheila A. Sharpe, PhD: Faculty, Adult Psychoanalytic Psychotherapy Program, Private Practice: “My training in psychoanalytic psychotherapy greatly deepened my understanding of people and has significantly contributed to my effectiveness in treating individuals, couples and families.
 Being a part of the dynamic psychoanalytic community continues to enhance my professional growth and enrich my life.”

-Benoit Vincent, PhD, Student, Psychoanalytic Psychotherapy Program: "My background is in Mechanical Engineering, I make sport equipment products and I coach clients.
+Benoit Vincent, PhD, Graduate, Psychoanalytic Psychotherapy Program: "My background is in Mechanical Engineering, I make sport equipment products and I coach clients.
 I was afraid that I could not follow the PPP classes, and that I would not be admitted to the program.
 What happened is the opposite!
 I felt welcomed by each member I met both during classes and events organized by SDPC.
 A few members worked with me to understand which program would fit me best."